MoonHighway/ts-aws-capstone-projects/03-subscription-management.md

 - **Dunning Management** – Implement a payment retry system for failed payments.
 - **Usage-Based Billing** – Add support for metered billing based on API calls or resource usage.
 - **Simple Notifications** – Send basic email notifications for subscription events.
+- **Customer Portal** – Create a simple interface for users to manage their subscriptions.
+- **Reporting Dashboard** – Build analytics for subscription metrics.

 ---

 ## Submission Requirements
 - **GitHub Repo** – Include your TypeScript Lambda functions, Step Functions definition, and thorough documentation.
 - **System Design Document** – Explain your data model and workflow orchestration.
+- **Architecture Diagram** – Show how your AWS services connect together.
 - **Short Demo** – Be ready to show your system working live during presentation.

 ---

 This project will give you practical experience with subscription business models and serverless architecture.